ShaharNaveh/ShaharNaveh.github.io/content/blog/practical-networking-guide/index.md

 ## IP Addressing
 Every machine, server and end-user device that connects to the internet has a unique number, called an IP address, associated with it.
 Devices find and communicate with one another by using these IP addresses.

+An IP address has two parts:
+1. The network address is a series of numerical digits pointing to the network's unique identifier
+1. The host address is a series of numbers indicating the host or individual device identifier on the network

 ### IPv4 Structure
 An IPv4 is comprised of 4 numbers separated by a dot, each of those numbers can be between 0-255.